-The Use Table for the new zoning districts were developed to implement the City Council, Planning Commissions and the community's vision for the reuse of this area.
-While seemingly boring on their face the Land Use Tables have the greatest impact on new development proposals and on shaping how our community will grow and change over the coming years.
+The Use Tables for the new zoning districts were developed to implement the City Council, Planning Commissions and the community's vision for the reuse of this area.
+While seemingly boring on their face, the Land Use Tables have the greatest impact on new development proposals and on shaping how our community will grow and change over the coming years.
 The Land Use Tables set what is allowed and what is prohibited in each zoning district.
+The Planning Commission's recommended revisions to the Land Use Tables are noted in red strike-out and underline in Attachment 3.

 Please review the proposed Land Use Tables in Attachment 3 and discuss the proposed land use permitting levels and prohibitions.
-Special attention should be focused on the review of the Land Use Tables for the new Zoning Districts (UR, V, CD and ME).
+Staff is specifically interested in receiving Council direction regarding the Land Use Tables for the new Zoning Districts (UR, V, CD and ME).